great-expectations/great_expectations/docs/terms/data_assistant.md

 ### Definition

-A Data Assistant is a utility that asks questions about your data, gathering Metrics to describe what is observed in the dataset, and then proposes Expectations based on the answers.
+A Data Assistant is a utility that asks questions about your data, gathering information to describe what is observed, and then presents Metrics and proposes Expectations based on the answers.

 ### Features and promises